christophenne/glasskube-argocd-demo/README.md

 * Have ArgoCD installed in your cluster
 * Connect an empty repo or your fork of [TBA](https://github.com/glasskube/TBA) to your ArgoCD installation, such that it can serve as the source of truth

+In the following we make use of a local minikube cluster.

+This repo already contains the completed solution, so if you aim to follow the guid step by step from scratch, you should start with an empty repo.

 ## General Setup

 First, let's discuss how we are going to do it: We will follow the [Apps of Apps Pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps),